-The first major period of growth in the city occurred from 1880 to 1916, and from that time to the present, Jerseyville's growth has since been steady and substantial.
-The majority of the commercial structures that are now located in the Downtown Historic District and Courthouse Square were built during the late 19th and early 20th centuries.
+The first significant period of growth in the city occurred from 1880 to 1916, and from that time to the present, Jerseyville's development has been steady and substantial.
+Most commercial structures in the Downtown Historic District and Courthouse Square were built during the late 19th and early 20th centuries.

 It was also during this time that the present Jersey County Courthouse was built.
-The two-story, 124-foot-tall Romanesque Revival building was completed in 1893 and is considered to be one of the most aesthetic courthouses in the area.
-Other nearby Victorian-style buildings in the city include Queen Anne, Edwardian, and Italianate architectural features, with several of these buildings having been recently renovated.
+The two-story, 124-foot-tall Romanesque Revival building was completed in 1893 and is considered one of the most aesthetic courthouses in the area.
+Other nearby Victorian-style buildings in the city include Queen Anne, Edwardian, and Italianate architectural features, with several recently renovated buildings.

-From 1912 to 1918, Jerseyville was the terminus of an interurban electric passenger railroad from Alton which was a project by the Alton, Jacksonville, and Peoria Railway for a line to Peoria.
+From 1912 to 1918, Jerseyville was the terminus of an interurban electric passenger railroad from Alton that was a project by the Alton, Jacksonville, and Peoria Railway for a line to Peoria.

-In recent decades, Jerseyville has been a testing ground in the agricultural biotechnology field.
-Bayer (formerly Monsanto) owns and operates a facility located just south of the city, which, in 1987, was the site of the world's very first biotechnology field trial – first with tomatoes and later that year with soybeans.
+In recent decades, Jerseyville has been a testing ground in agricultural biotechnology.
+Bayer (formerly Monsanto) owns and operates a facility located just south of the city.
+In 1987, was the site of the world's first biotechnology field trial – first with tomatoes and later that year with soybeans.
 The facility was also home to the first triple-stacked corn trial in 1998, which later became a part of one of Monsanto's top-selling products.
 The facility was further expanded in 2008 and now consists of sixteen greenhouses and almost 300 acres of land for field testing.

-The Downtown Historic District is presently home to some antique stores and gift shops, some clothing and shoe stores, a pharmacy, a public library, a post office, and several local restaurants and banks.
-Most of the growth that has occurred since the early 1990s has been in the southern and southwestern portions of the city, where new residential subdivisions and retail shopping centers have been built, and where numerous land annexations have been made by the city.
+The Downtown Historic District is home to some antique stores, gift shops, clothing and shoe stores, a pharmacy, a public library, a post office, and several local restaurants and banks.
+Most of the growth that has occurred since the early 1990s has been in the southern and southwestern portions of the city, where new residential subdivisions and retail shopping centers have been built, and numerous land annexations have been made by the city.

 Cheney Mansion is located in Jerseyville, IL.
-Dating back to 1827 the Cheney mansion, a 12-room house has plenty of history.
+Dating back to 1827, the Cheney mansion, a 12-room house, has plenty of history.
 The center part of the Mansion was the first structure built in Jerseyville and was called the "Little Red House," it was a stagecoach stop that ran through this part of the country.
-In the basement, there is a false cistern (an underground reservoir for rainwater) that Slaves were hidden in, which served as a "station" for the Underground Railroad.
+The basement had a false cistern (an underground reservoir for rainwater) where Slaves were hidden.
+It served as a "station" for the Underground Railroad.

-In 1839, Dr. Edward D'Arcy converted the Little Red House back into a private house.
-He later gave the home to his daughter and her husband, Prentiss Dana Cheney.
+In 1839, Dr. Edward D'Arcy converted the Little Red House into a private house.
+He later gave the place to his daughter, Prentiss Dana Cheney, and her husband.
 They were the first of three generations of Cheneys to live here.
-Over the years, the family expanded and improved the home, which became known as the Cheney Mansion.
+Over the years, the family expanded and improved the house, which became the Cheney Mansion.

 In 1998 the Cheney Mansion and grounds were donated to the Jersey County Historical Society, and it became our permanent location.
-Since that time the society has added a museum and genealogy lab, as well as other buildings donated to the society consisting of a one-room country school and an old country church.
-We also have three log cabins on the grounds that replicate the three cabins that made up Hickory Grove.
+Since then, the Society has added a museum, genealogy lab, and other buildings donated to the Society consisting of a one-room country school and an old country church.
+We also have three log cabins replicating the three cabins that made up Hickory Grove.

 Compiled by Dr. Neil Gale, Ph.D.